 The approach utilized to develop the implementation strategies will vary depending on what works best for a given topic and species.
 For example, the Anadromous Fish Implementation Strategy component related to tributary viable salmonid population parameters, habitat effectiveness, and hatchery effectiveness for anadromous salmon and steelhead was developed through a series of subregional and regional workshops and is scheduled to undergo ISRP review.
 This later component is also referred to as the Anadromous Salmonid Monitoring Strategy.
-Components of the other implementation strategies are being initiated by the members of the Columbia Basin Fish and Wildlife Authority (CBFWA) through their advisory committees, with participation from non-members.
+Components of the other implementation strategies are being initiated by the members of the Resident Fish, Anadromous Fish, and Wildlife advisory committees, with participation from non-members, and facilitated by the Columbia Basin Fish and Wildlife Authority (CBFWA).
 This latter process will eventually evolve into a Council-CBFWA process to insure all pertinent fish and wildlife managers and stakeholders are involved in producing the draft components.
-Following the completion of a draft implementation strategy, or of substantial components, there will be a Council-lead public comment period and ISAB/ISRP review of the product.
+Following the completion of a draft implementation strategy, or of substantial components, there will be a Council facilitated process to validate and receive comments on the content.